 It is important to ensure that resulting emission projections have similar verification and QA/QC as those applied to the historical inventory.
 In addition to following the general guidance on good practice in Chapter 6, ‘Inventory management, improvement and quality assurance/quality control’, it is recommended that the checks and procedures listed below be pursued.
 Chapter A8 of Annex A of the GHG guidelines (DG CLIMA, 2012) also provides a comprehensive list of checks for further information.
 Additional information is available in DG CLIMA (2015).

-The energy-related emissions should be checked to ensure that energy consumption by fuel derived for the individual sectors in the projected emissions match the energy consumption used as input to the estimates.
+The energy-related emissions should be checked to ensure that the total energy consumption by fuel derived for the individual sectors in the projected emissions match the energy consumption used as input to the sub-category estimates.
 The overall energy balance used to derive the projected inventory should also be consistent with the energy balance from the input data.

 Compare projected trends in data (emissions or activity) with historical trends — if there are significant differences, then the compiler will need to explain why.
 This is based on a general observation that national emission/activity data tend to change gradually (although not always).
 The rationale for large step changes should be provided or methods should be revised to take out erroneous projected data or methods.